 Things that I do include:

 - Painting my toenails as a devotional act, and so every time I see them, I’m reminded of that devotion.
+(I’ve been doing it for almost 20 years.)

 - Setting up music playlists for particular magical and ritual purposes (long-term magical workings, playlists for each Sabbat and element etc.)